 I began my writing career adapting Asterix books as weekly plays for my class, then evolved my tum-ti-tum ballad style with a moving epic about the death of Lord Mountbatten.
 Surviving years of morbid teenage love poetry, I forgot about writing for a bit and went to work in the City.
 Fifteen years later I saw sense, moved to the Highlands and wrote my first novel and some more poems.

-Life, Death and Cellos, my fiction debut, will be published by Farrago Books in February 2019.
+Life, Death and Cellos is out with Farrago Books on 24 January 2019.
 I have signed a two-book deal to begin a series for them.
 My editor Abbie Headon describes it much better than I can: “The opening novel [Life, Death and Cellos] finds the Stockwell Park Orchestra facing financial ruin after a guest conductor drops dead on stage, squashing and injuring their primary benefactor.
 In a tale marrying the insight of Sue Townsend with the farcical humour of John O’Farrell, a priceless cello is abducted, a conductor is stranded on the wrong side of the Atlantic, and Erin the cellist stumbles (eventually) on her true calling in life.”

 My first poetry collection, Don’t Ask, came out in February 2017 with Eyewear Publishing.
 Poems have been published individually in various places (including Poetry, Poetry Wales, Under the Radar and Mslexia) – info here.
 I won the 2014 Cardiff International Poetry Competition and was twice shortlisted in the Charles Causley poetry prize.
 I was Hampshire Poet Laureate 2016.